-The permeability is reproduced in a similarly to porosity.
+Permeability is reproduced similarly to porosity.
 The permeability of the annular space filled with helium is assumed to be 10,000 mD, the insulation region with pyrite and helium is 1000 mD, and for mineral wool, it is 100 mD.
-These data correspond to the time before the air injection, which was transferred to the numerical model.
+This data corresponds to the time before air injection, which was transferred to the numerical model.

 The next important aspect of the model adaptation is the initialization of the model and reproduction of the injection conditions.
-It includes the establishment of the initial temperatures in the cells, accounting for the heat loss, the gradual increase of the pressure in the system by preliminary pumping helium into the system, initiation of combustion and maintaining the necessary temperatures in accordance with the work of heaters during the experiment, switching to helium and the gradual release of pressure in the system according to Error!
-Reference source not found..
-This procedure is a key step before the start of the model adaptation.
+It includes establishing the initial temperatures in the cells, accounting for the heat loss, the gradual increase of the pressure in the system by the preliminary pumping of helium into the system, initiation of combustion and maintaining the necessary temperatures in accordance with the work of heaters during the experiment, switching to helium and the gradual release of pressure in the system.
+This procedure is a key step before starting the model adaptation.

-The 1.83 m long combustion tube consists of 12 heating zones each 15, 24 cm long (see Figure 2.7) and the heaters physically located on the heater support column at j = 4.
-Each heating zone, as shown in the accompanying diagram on Figure 2.7 consists of:
+The 1.83 m long combustion tube consists of 12 heating zones each 15.24 cm long (see Figure 2.7) and heaters physically located on the heater support column at j = 4.
+Each heating zone, as shown in the accompanying diagram on Figure 2.7, consists of:

-- 1. A thermocouple inserted into the tube center $(TC{nn})$ - 2.
-A thermocouple mounted on the exterior tube wall $(TW{nn})$ - 3.
-A 1 kW wire-type heating element ( $HR{nn}$ ) wrapped around the heating zone.
+- 1. A thermocouple inserted into the tube center (TC{nn}) - 2.
+A thermocouple mounted on the exterior tube wall (TW{nn}) - 3.
+A 1 kW wire-type heating element (HR{nn}) wrapped around the heating zone.

 The heater is not wrapped directly on the combustion tube.
-There is a 1,8 cm layer of mineral wool insulation wrapped around the tube and held in place by thin metal cladding.
+There is a 1.8 cm layer of mineral wool insulation wrapped around the tube and held in place by thin metal cladding.
 The heater is wrapped around the metal cladding.
 This heating arrangement diffuses the heat input to the model and prevents hot-spots on the tube wall.
 The center and wall thermocouples are located at the axial midpoint of each heating zone which is reflected in the numerical model.

-Figure 2.7 Schematic representation of the thermocouples and heaters installed in CT Heat loss coefficients to surroundings are introduced, the ambient temperature of each cell, including initial heater temperature set as 26°C. The heaters distribute 1000 W heat over three grid blocks per heaters, and they were set to adiabatic control, maintaining the temperature on the core holder wall 20 °C lower than the indicators of the central thermocouple.
-That allows the reproduction of the angle of inclination of the temperature profile during the cooling of the zone.
+Figure 2.7 Schematic representation of the thermocouples and heaters installed in CT

+Heat loss coefficients for surroundings are introduced along with the ambient temperature of each cell, including initial heater temperature set as 26°C. The heaters distribute 1,000 W heat over three grid blocks per heaters, and they are set to adiabatic control, maintaining the temperature on the core holder wall 20 °C lower than the indicators of the central thermocouple.
+That allows the angle of inclination of the temperature profile during the cooling of the zone to be reproduced.